moformajor/Walmart_Sales_Data_Analysis/README.md

 III.
 Exploratory Data Analysis (EDA): Exploratory data analysis is done to answer the listed questions and aims of this project.

-## Some Business Question Answered
+## Some Business Questions Answered
 1. Product
-How many unique product lines does the data have?
+- How many unique product lines does the data have?
-What is the most common payment method?
+- What is the most common payment method?
-What is the most selling product line?
+- What is the most selling product line?
-What is the total revenue by month?
+- What is the total revenue by month?
-What month had the largest COGS?
+- What month had the largest COGS?
-What product line had the largest revenue?
+- What product line had the largest revenue?
-What is the city with the largest revenue?
+- What is the city with the largest revenue?
-What product line had the largest VAT?
+- What product line had the largest VAT?
-Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales Which branch sold more products than average product sold?
+- Fetch each product line and add a column to those product line showing "Good", "Bad".
+Good if its greater than average sales
+- Which branch sold more products than average product sold?
-What is the most common product line by gender?
+- What is the most common product line by gender?
-What is the average rating of each product line?
+- What is the average rating of each product line?

 2. Sales
 - Number of sales made in each time of the day per weekday